nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Reflection and Attributes - Exercise/CommandPattern/README.md

 ### Create a Command Interpreter Class

 Create a class CommandInterpreter.
 Its purpose is to read commands, execute them and return the result from their execution.

+### reate a Class Engine

+Create a class Engine, which contains a void Run() method.
+It should hold the following field: